Claim your freebie!

 I hope that you loved that as much as I did – it certainly made me stop and think.

-It’s for all these reasons that I have decided my theme for Christmas list ideas this year is time.
-Every gift that I give will be something that will encourage me and the recipient to spend time together enjoying each other’s company.
-I think it will help to make our Christmas feel more special and I hope that they feel the same.
+It's for all these reasons that my theme for Christmas a couple of years ago was time.
+Every gift that I gave was something that encouraged me and the recipient to spend time together enjoying each other’s company.
+I think it helped to make our Christmas feel more special and I hope that they felt the same.

 My Christmas list ideas, offering a range of options to suit every budget

 What about planning to spend some time with your family?
 There are some fantastic museums and visitor attractions all over the country, many of which are free of charge.
-Buying grandparents a membership to Historic Scotland, English Heritage, Cadw or Heritage Ireland would allow you to spend some wonderful days out with the whole family.
+Why not get a date in the diary that will allow you to spend some wonderful days out with the whole family.

 Learn a new skill